MethanePowered/MethaneKit/Apps/02-HelloCube/README.md

 ### Frame Rendering Cycle

-Each rendering cycle is started with `GraphicsApp::Update()` method used for updating the data for frame rendering.
-This method is called just before `GraphicsApp::Render()` so that frame data is prepared while previous frames are rendered on GPU, just before waiting for current frame buffer is released from previous rendering cycle.
-For the purpose of simplicity, in this tutorial we transform vertex positions from model to projection coordinates on CPU, while usually it is done on GPU.
+Each rendering cycle is started with the `GraphicsApp::Update()` method used for updating the data for frame rendering.
+This method is called just before `GraphicsApp::Render()` so that frame data is prepared while previous frames are rendered on the GPU, just before waiting for the current frame buffer to be released from the previous rendering cycle.
+For simplicity, in this tutorial, we transform vertex positions from model to projection coordinates on the CPU, while usually, it is done on the GPU.
-This allows to avoid using uniform buffers and program bindings for educational purposes.
-Vertex positions are updated using model-view-projection (MVP) matrix calculated as multiplication of model scaling matrix and camera view-projection matrix.
-Projected positions in `m_proj_vertices` are calculated as multiplication of original positions to the MVP matrix and normalization by W-coordinate.
-Vertex buffers data is updated on GPU with `frame.vertex_buffer_set[0].SetData(...)` call.
+This allows us to avoid using uniform buffers and program bindings for educational purposes.
+Vertex positions are updated using the model-view-projection (MVP) matrix calculated as the multiplication of the model scaling matrix and the camera view-projection matrix.
+Projected positions in `m_proj_vertices` are calculated as the multiplication of the original positions by the MVP matrix and normalization by the W-coordinate.
+Vertex buffer data is updated on the GPU with the `frame.vertex_buffer_set[0].SetData(...)` call.

 ```cpp
 class HelloCubeApp final : public GraphicsApp